atdinescu/ricegenome/README.md

 ### Modeling data
 Once data is saved into smaller .vcf files, can convert to .npz and encode SNP markers as {-1, 0, 1} and save as numpy array (.npy) for reloading into modeling.
 Example files are in /genomedata folder.

+### PCA
+PCA plot to compare aus vs indica data in this example

 ### Software requirements
 * Python 3.7
 * numpy, pandas, sklearn, scikit-allel